ezraroi/Human-AI-Collab/field-viability-schema.md

 The [Two-Axis Framework](two-axis-framework.md) diagnoses **configuration**.
 The Field Viability Schema diagnoses **operability**.
 For full temporal dynamics mapping, see Section 7: Temporal Dynamics Across the Architecture.
+### The Viability Envelope (Terminological Note)
+When the Field Viability Schema is satisfied, the system operates within a **Viability Envelope**—the bounded region of viable field conditions.
+This term is used throughout the architecture to name the state (not the formula) and to describe dynamics:
+- **Envelope holds:** Schema satisfied; [Two-Axis Framework](two-axis-framework.md) operates stably
+- **Envelope collapses:** Schema fails (typically Sₑ → 0); failure attractors become sticky
+- **Envelope formation:** Depends on Layer 1 (Holding/Sₑ viability) per Activation Conditions

+The Envelope is not a separate construct—it is the satisfied-state of the Field Viability Schema, given a noun for ease of reference.
 ### Relationship to [Two-Axis Framework](two-axis-framework.md) (Viability Envelope)
 The Field Viability Schema functions as the **Viability Envelope** within which the Two-Axis configuration plane operates.